Cruising

 SALT

-Serving local produce with an American twist.
-Fresh Pacific oysters, scallops and crabs, a wonderful crab chowder and butcher-cut steaks.
+Serving local produce with an American twist, this restaurant offers fresh Pacific oysters, scallops, and crab, a rich crab chowder, and expertly butchered steaks.

 map pinJuneau